Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Convergence Analysis

-\begin{pf} To enhance the clarity of the proof, we have organized it into three parts; namely, \textit{Part1}, \textit{Part2}, and \textit{Part3}.
-In \textit{Part1}, we establish that our algorithm converges for the simple case where every transmission from every link is successful (i.e., from Section~\ref{model_packet_drops} we have $q_{ji} = 0$, for every $(v_j,v_i) \in \mathcal{E}$).
-Also, in \textit{Part1} we highlight the main differences from the standard $\max-$consensus algorithm.
-In \textit{Part2}, we show that our algorithm converges to the correct maximum for the case where one link has packet drops for $D$ consecutive time steps only (i.e., for every time step of one execution of \textit{Phase1}), while every other transmission from that particular link (excluding these $D$ consecutive time steps) and every other link is successful.
-In \textit{Part3} (which is the main argument for the proof), we extend to the general case in which every link suffers from packet drops (i.e., from Section~\ref{model_packet_drops} we have $0 < q_{ji} < 1$ for $(v_j,v_i) \in \mathcal{E}$) and we show that our algorithm converges to the maximum.
+\begin{proof} We present three parts.
+In \textit{Part--1}, we establish that our algorithm converges for the simple case where every transmission from every link is successful (i.e., in \eqref{dropsmodel} we have $ \Pr\{ x_k(j,i) = 1 \} = 1$ for every $(v_j,v_i) \in \mathcal{E}$).
+Also, in \textit{Part--1} we highlight the main differences from the standard max--consensus algorithm.
+In \textit{Part--2}, we show that our algorithm converges to the correct maximum for the case where one link has packet drops for $D'$ consecutive time steps only, while every other transmission from that particular link (excluding these $D'$ consecutive time steps) and every other link is successful.
+In \textit{Part--3}, we extend to the general case in which every link suffers from packet drops (i.e., from Section~\ref{model_packet_drops} we have $0 < q_{ji} < 1$ for $(v_j,v_i) \in \mathcal{E}$) and we show that our algorithm converges to the maximum.